 If you test positive while you're away from home (for example on holiday) in any other part of Scotland or the UK, you should still contact your home health board where you permanently live.
 This is because your home health board in Scotland will have access to more information about you to support any requirements to confirm your eligibility.
 They'll then help you to access the closest treatment service to where you are temporarily staying.

 The phone lines will be open 7 days a week including public holidays.
 You may reach an answering machine and be asked to leave a message as some areas are operating a call back service.

 After contacting the number you'll be assessed for your suitability for treatment.

-Coronavirus oral antiviral treatments will be evaluated through a new UK-wide study called PANORAMIC, run by the University of Oxford.
+Coronavirus oral antiviral treatments are being evaluated through a study called PANORAMIC, run by the University of Oxford.

 People across Scotland took part in the first stage of the study which evaluated a medicine called molnupiravir.
 This stage of the study has now closed.

 The second stage of the study will evaluate a medicine called Paxlovid.
 This stage is taking place through localised study sites.
 This is because the health professionals recruiting participants into the study need access to medical record data to see if the medicine is suitable for individuals before they can enter the study.